RobMeades/moths/README.md

 - a heading of the form "Moths Found on 1 April 2025",
 - a sub-heading, with links, of the form "Forward to 7 April 2025 moth page, back to 22 March 2025 moth page, to general moths page", the "Forward blah" bit being absent if this is the most recent HTML page,
 - a short paragraph commenting on the trapping, followed by bullets with links to the photographs on the page, with a "previously photographed" link for each one (where available), e.g.:

   >A good variety in the trap, it is July after all.
 Those worth photographing included:
   > - a rather fine example of Swallow-tailed Moth (previously photographed here),
   > - the amazingly beautiful argyresthia agg., either brokeella or goedartella.
-- a final paragraph listing the other moths in the trap, those either not pictured or not worth displaying a picture of 'cos it is not that interesting, but, for each one, linking to a previous picture of that moth, and including the number of that moth there were in the trapping,
+- a final paragraph listing the other moths in the trap, those either not pictured or not worth displaying a picture of 'cos it is not that interesting, but, for each one, linking to a previous picture of that moth, and including the number of that moth present in the trap,
 - a table containing the photographs, noting that each photograph name must be unique within the set of photographs on the website since they are turned into thumbnails with the same name that are all placed in the same directory for the moth browser page,
 - a standard footer.

 Programmatically, such a page is created using [jinja2](https://pypi.org/project/Jinja2/); the template from which the page is generated can be found in the [templates](templates) directory.

-To support this export script, there are additional fields in the [schema](schema.sql), all prefixed with `html_`, as follows:
+To support this export script, there are additional fields in [schema.sql](schema.sql), all prefixed with `html_`, as follows:

 ```
 - moths